|Short Description:||Nutrition and Exercise|

 |Faculty or Section :||Faculty of Health, Engineering and Sciences|

 |School or Department :||School of Health and Wellbeing|

 |Grading basis :||Graded|

-This course provides an understanding of the principles of nutrition applied to exercise and health of a range of population groups throughout the lifespan (including body composition of individuals).
-It will describe the roles of macro and micro-nutrients during exercise and outline the relationship of nutrition and exercise and its role in the prevention and treatment of chronic metabolic conditions such as obesity, diabetes and heart disease.
+This course provides an understanding of the principles of nutrition applied to exercise and health of a range of the population groups throughout the lifespan (including body composition of individuals).
+It will describe the roles of macro and micro-nutrients during exercise.
+It will outline the relationship of nutrition and exercise and its role in the prevention and treatment of chronic metabolic conditions such as obesity, diabetes and heart disease.
 The course will also provide students with the opportunity to develop knowledge and skills associated with various age groups and special populations with regards to nutrition and exercise.